 In this paper, we investigate the effects of misspecified mean function and variance components on the predictive performances of existing small area estimators.
+We also provide both analytical and numerical evidence explaining why OBP-UNIT may underperform in terms of design-based MSPE, and how the use of area-level auxiliary variables can enhance its effectiveness.
 The rest of the paper is organized as follows.
-In Section \ref{sec:2}, we present numerical studies and the evaluation results in terms of both overall MSPE and area-specific MSPE.
-In Section \ref{sec:3}, we summarize and conclude our paper by giving some practical guidelines on implementing OBP to handle model misspecification issues.
+In Section \ref{sec:2}, we provide further details on OBP methodology and the reasoning why the OBP with area-level auxiliary variables outperforms the OBP with unit level auxiliary variables.
+In Section \ref{sec:3} we present numerical studies and the evaluation results in terms of both overall and area-specific design-based MSPE.
+Section \ref{sec:4} offers conclusions and practical guidelines for implementing OBP in the presence of model misspecification.